ktibrahim/springboot-react-dockerized-app-tutorial/README.md

 docker pull mongo
 ```

 Run the mongodb docker image by executing below command.
-It runs the db with the name mongodb & exposes port 27017.
+It runs the db with the name mongodb & listens on port 27017.

 ```
-docker run --name mongodb -p 27017:27017 -d mongo
+docker run --name mongodb -p 27070:27017 -d mongo
 ```

 You can check if the mongodb container is running by executing below command.